SKANEATELES FESTIVAL

 1992

-“Music from the Skaneateles Festival” is released, a CD with benefit concert performances of 1987 and 1990.
-In January, the Festival wins the ASCAP-Chamber Music America Award for Adventuresome Programming of Contemporary Music at CMA’s annual meeting.
-The season is the Year of the Performer…
+“Music from the Skaneateles Festival” is released, a CD featuring benefit concert performances from 1987 and 1990.
+In January, the Festival wins the ASCAP–Chamber Music America Award for Adventuresome Programming of Contemporary Music.
+The season is the Year of the Performer.

 1993